Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation

-for certain non-negative constants $C_3$ and $n_0$.
+\emph{Oversmoothing}: $\nu_0 < \nu$.
+By the Narcowich--Ward--Wendland escape theorem (\citealt{Narcowich2006}; see \citealt[Theorem~1]{Wynne2021} for a Gaussian process formulation), the Matérn conditional mean tends to $f_0 \in H^{\nu_0 + d/2}(\Omega)$ with a rate which depends on $\nu_0$:

 The rate in~\eqref{eq:misspecified-rate} is worst-case optimal because from~\Cref{prop:matern-upper,prop:matern-lower} and~\eqref{eq:var-is-wce} it follows that the worst-case error in $H^{\nu_0 + d/2}(\Omega)$ decays with the same $n^{-\nu_0 / d}$ rate.
-This means that oversmoothing does not have an adverse effect on the rate of convergece of the conditional mean.
-However, the model may provide overconfident uncertainty quantification because, by a combination of \Cref{prop:matern-upper,prop:matern-lower}, the conditional standard deviation decays with a rate $n^{-\nu / d}$, which is (potentially) faster than the rate in~\eqref{eq:misspecified-rate}.
+This means that oversmoothing does not have an adverse effect on the rate of convergence of the conditional mean.
+However, the model may provide overconfident uncertainty quantification because, by a combination of \Cref{prop:matern-upper,prop:matern-lower}, the conditional standard deviation decays with a rate $n^{-\nu / d}$, which is (potentially) faster than the rate on the right-hand side in~\eqref{eq:misspecified-rate}.
 Therefore it is possible that